Another damned compilation list: fourteen important grunge era compilations

 The Crocodile Cafe is a Seattle music institution.
 Some of the biggest (and not so big) local acts have played this special venue, and this compilation collects live performances from some of these bands, released on the underrated Popllama label.

-While yes, this compilation contains your “grunge” bands in TAD, Love Battery and Mudhoney but gives a full look at the northwest music scene, with bands like the Spinanes, Built to Spill, Gas Huffer, Flop and the Presidents of the United States of America.
+While yes, this compilation contains your “grunge” bands in TAD, Love Battery and Mudhoney, but it gives a full look at the northwest music scene, with bands like the Spinanes, Built to Spill, Gas Huffer, Flop and the Presidents of the United States of America.
 Even though the “Seattle grunge” fad had passed by the mid 1990s, this compilation is proof that great music was still being made in the region.

 Home Alive (Epic, 1996)